carousel banner image

 About

-The Master’s in Applied Positive Psychology in Wellbeing and Health (MAPPWH) at RCSI’s Centre for Positive Health Sciences is designed for healthcare professionals and others working in relevant fields who are interested in the application of positive psychology.
+The MSc in Applied Positive Psychology (MAPP) Well-being and Health at RCSI’s Centre for Positive Health Sciences is designed for professionals across various industries such as healthcare, education, finance, retail, IT, government, professional services and others who are interested in the application of positive psychology.

 With flexible learning, live tutorials, and practical assignments, MAPPWH equips professionals to enhance resilience, improve patient care, and lead meaningful change across clinical, organisational, and research settings.

-This course is a Level 9 award on the Irish National Framework of Qualifications and is subject to final approval.
+This course is a Level 9 award on the Irish National Framework of Qualifications.

 RCSI Centre for Positive Health Sciences